-Carol Dragon teaches at the International Center of Photography in New York and has done a number of workshops in Italy, Dubai and Maine.
+Carol Dragon is a professional photographer who focuses on portraiture and dance.
+She is the recent recipient of a Creative Engagement grant from the Lower Manhattan Cultural Council.
+She teaches at the International Center of Photography in New York and has done a number of workshops in Italy, Dubai and Maine.
 PDN magazine ranked her as one of the top photography instructors in the article: The Best Photo Workshops: A Reader Survey.
 Carol is a Hasselbald Beta software tester and a presenter at Canon Live Learning Events.
 She consults for corporations, studios and individual photographers.
-Clients include CBS, Scholastic Publishing, AOL Time Warner and Anson Mills.
-She has a BFA and an MFA from Rhode Island School of Design.You can visit the workshops blog to view images from previous private classes
+Clients include Nickelodean, ACLU, CBS, Scholastic Publishing, AOL Time Warner, Viacom and Anson Mills.
+She has a BFA and an MFA from Rhode Island School of Design.

 526 West 26th Street, Studio 804

-Session 2: Thursdays: 10:30 - 1 pm
+Thursdays: 10:30 am - 1:00 pm